-The initial PSU awards, granted in January 2008, vested on December 31, 2010.
-Leggett's TSR for the three-year period from 2008 to 2010 was in the 84th percentile of the peer group, resulting in the maximum payout of 175% of the base award.
-Our TSR ranks in the 40th percentile for the 2009 PSU awards with one year remaining in the performance period, and our TSR for the 2010 PSU awards ranks in the 37th percentile with two years remaining.
-The 2008 and 2009 PSU awards are paid out entirely in shares of Company stock; however, the 2010 awards will be paid out 35% in cash and 65% in Company stock.
+The PSU awards granted in January 2010 vested on December 31, 2012.
+Leggett's TSR for that three-year period was in the 54th percentile of the peer group, resulting in a payout of 91% of the base award.
+Our TSR ranks in the 64th percentile for the 2011 PSU awards with one year remaining in the performance period, and our TSR for the 2012 PSU awards ranks in the 62nd percentile with two years remaining.
+The PSUs are paid out 35% in cash and 65% in Company stock.

 Stock Options.
-The annual grant of stock options is one of our longer-running compensation practices, although its share of the NEOs' total compensation package has decreased over the years as the PSUs have gained importance.
-The Committee believes that options align shareholder and executive wealth, since an option's value is contingent on and directly proportional to increases in the Company's stock price over an extended vesting period and option term.
+In 2012 and prior years, the Committee used options to align shareholder and executive wealth, since an option's value is contingent on and directly proportional to increases in the Company's stock price over an extended vesting period and option term.
+Option grants will be replaced in 2013 with the Profitable Growth Incentive mentioned above, as the Committee aims to strengthen the link between the executives' pay and achieving the Company's revenue and profitability goals.